chadburrus/imap-archiver/README.md

-# Introduction
+### Introduction

 A basic email archival tool for use over IMAP.
-It organizes email into folders based on the year and date of the email.
-I run it from a cron job nightly to keep my archive up to date.
+It organizes email into folders based on the year and month of the email.
+I run it from a cron job nightly to keep my archive organized.

-# Assumptions
+### Assumptions

 This was written and tested against Gmail's IMAP implementation, and has some inherent assumptions based on that implementation.
 For example: